 Minimum Tank Size

 There are different views on the minimum tank size for crested geckos.
-However, there are some minimum sizes which are recommended by reptile breeders and owners:
+However, there are some minimum sizes that reptile breeders and owners recommend:

 |Crested gecko size||Minimum tank size|

 A single adult crested gecko will need a 20-gallon tank, and the tank should be vertical and not horizontal.
 Bigger tanks are always better.
 Never use a horizontal tank because your crested gecko won’t be able to jump and climb.

 Can a Crested Gecko Live in a 20 Gallon Long?